Polynomial integrable systems from cluster structures: Introduction and main results

+We note that for $\calC_{\rm BFZ}(G)$ and $\calC_{\rm BFZ}(B)$ and when $w_0\neq -1$ on the root system of $G$, as well as for $\calC_{\rm GSV}$, we need to do frozen variable modifications for Property $\calI$ as stated in Theorem D. No frozen variable modification is needed, and Theorem C applies, in the case of Schubert cells.

-In each of the three cases and for the initial extended clusters $\Phi$, we describe some explicit choices of subsets of $\Phi^\low$ which are polynomial integrable systems on the linearization (see Theorem \ref{thm:choice-GB}, Theorem \ref{thm:choice-G}, Theorem \ref{thm:choice-GLn}).
-In the case of Schubert cells $BwB/B$ in $G/B$, and for some extended clusters $\Phi$, we also show in $\S$\ref{ss:complete-GB} that all the polynomials in $\Phi^\low$ have complete Hamiltonian flows.
+In each of the cases in Theorem D and for every extended cluster $\Phi$ in the respective cluster structures, it thus follows from Theorem B that the set $\Phi^\low$ of lowest degree terms at the indicated points contains a polynomial integrable system on the linearizations respectively given in \eqref{eq:g-pi0}, \eqref{eq:b-pi0}, \eqref{eq:nw-pi0}, and \eqref{eq:gl-pi0}.
+In each case and for some extended clusters $\Phi$, we describe explicit subsets of $\Phi^\low$ which are polynomial integrable systems on the linearizations (Theorem \ref{thm:choice-GB}, Theorem \ref{thm:psi}, Theorem \ref{thm:choice-G}, Theorem \ref{thm:choice-B}, and Theorem \ref{thm:choice-GLn}).

-One of the consequences of part 2) of Theorem D is a formula for the {\it index} (see $\S$\ref{ss:int-sys}) of the Lie algebra $\n_{w,-}$.
-Before our work, the index of $\n_{w,-}$ was only known for a very limited class of elements $w$ of the Weyl group.
-See, for example, \cite{K12} for the case where $w$ is the longest element.

-The integrable systems obtained from part 3) of Theorem D on $\mathfrak{gl}(n,\CC)^*$ equipped with the linear Poisson structure that corresponds to the Lie algebra $\mathfrak{gl}(n,\CC)$ are in general different from the celebrated {\it Gelfand-Zeitlin integrable system} (see Remark \ref{rem:different}).

-While we examine the polynomial integrable systems obtained from the initial extended clusters, it will be very interesting to understand whether and how these integrable systems mutate as the extended clusters mutate, a project we will carry out in the future.
-We also plan to investigate the quantum analogues of the results in this paper.
+While in this paper we only examine polynomial integrable systems obtained from {\it some} initial extended clusters, it is natural to ask how these integrable systems {\it mutate} as the extended clusters mutate, a project we will carry out in the future.
+Another interesting future project is to investigate the quantum analogs of the results in this paper.